tkerby/flipperzero-firmware-wPlugins/README.md

 * **Fair Math:** Uses a PCG32 random number generator for authentic reel behavior.
 * **Tactile Feedback:** Feel the "click" of the reels and the pulse of a big win.
 * **Secrets:** Keep an eye out for hidden button combinations that may unlock special behaviors...

----
-*Made by vh8t.
-For entertainment purposes only.*